CDU-HIT238/slides/week5/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
-## WebRTC & Audio
+## Audio
-* You can also capture audio with the WebRTC API
+* You can also capture audio with the media API

 ```
 navigator.mediaDevices.getUserMedia({